• Skip to primary navigation

 Cook whole live crab, sections, or crab legs using this recipe!
 Since we live on the Pacific coast, we love fresh shellfish and cooking Dungeness crab is a regular for us!
 We love being able to have a catch-and-cook lifestyle with our family and have tested this crab cooking method, as well as opening, cracking, and cleaning crab methods more times than we can count.
 They're great tools for a refresh!

 Dungeness crab is incredibly delicious and so versatile.
 Though it's one of the few foods that I will enjoy plain.
 This juicy crustacean doesn't need a dip in my opinion, but I do provide a recipe for seafood sauce that we enjoy with it from time to time.
+Or go for salted butter to enjoy with it.

 cooked crab in a pot crab legs crab sections and whole crab cooked